 What an odd comedian - he didn’t tell jokes or do tricks or play an instrument or perform magic.
 His comedy was camp observational gossipy unthreatening across-the-garden-fence stuff which was never rude or crude, just ticklish.
 This probably stemmed from Larry overhearing his neighbour’s conversations as he was the only person on his street who had a telephone (used to get bookings.)
 All he needed was a spotlight and an audience – there was no stage dressing, props or foil.

-His most famous phrase “Shut that door” was born at a performance at the New Pavilion Theatre in Redcar (now the Regent Cinema.)
-A side door allowed a stiff breeze off the sea to waft across the stage.
-Other phrases were “Seems like a nice boy” and “What a gay day” but it’s unlikely these came from his love life as there didn’t appear to be one.
+His most famous phrases were “Shut that door”, “Seems like a nice boy” and “What a gay day” but it’s unlikely these came from his love life as there didn’t appear to be one.
 There were no Sunday morning News Of The World headlines showing Larry falling out of a nightclub at 4am with a couple of sexy gazelles.
 The limp-wristed king of camp never referred to his sexuality; the pocket python probably remained limp as he was asexual.
 There was no partner or “personal assistant” who lived with him or “beard” who accompanied him to social functions.
 If he was lonely there was no sign of it.
 If sex existed in his mind it was probably so low priority it wasn’t worth the sweat.
 People loved him for his lack or artifice, especially older women.
 He was the same person off camera.
 He was always well turned out and thought being poor wasn’t a sin but looking poor was.

 Though content going round the comedy circuit he was spotted in the 1970's by television guru Michael Grade, an agent at the time.
 A contract was drafted up and he passed through a portal into television land.
 His flouncing mincing act was considered outrageous at the time; there was nobody on television like him except John Inman in Are You Being Served?
 A star ascended and he was part of the television furniture after thirty years of smoky working men’s clubs.
 Besides The Larry Grayson Show there were appearances on The Good Old Days and the Royal Variety shows.
 Ever a one-night-stand comedian in a well-cut suit he was probably as happy working in a working man’s club in Scunthorpe than the grander venues.